-Sixth graders at a middle school in downtown Brooklyn chose to advocate for increased accessibility for New Yorkers with disabilities.
+Sixth graders in downtown Brooklyn chose to advocate for increased accessibility for New Yorkers with disabilities.
 During their research, the class learned that a New York City Council bill requiring fully accessible taxis had been stalled.
-To help encourage a vote on the bill, the class created a postcard campaign as well as a detailed advocacy presentation for local legislators.
+To help encourage a vote on the bill, the students organized a postcard campaign as well as a detailed advocacy presentation for local legislators.

 STUDENT LETTER TO THE SCHOOL COMMUNITY:

 “Our class is organizing a community service project as part of social studies.
 At the beginning of the project, we were asked to choose a problem in our community that we could help solve.
 We chose improving accessibility for people with disabilities.